sberrevoets/scottberrevoets.com/content/pages/home.md

 </div>

 <div class="home-intro">

-<p>👋 I'm Scott, a software engineer based in San Francisco.
-I work on long-lived
+<p>👋 I'm <strong>Scott</strong>, a software engineer based in San Francisco.
+I primarily work on
-software systems, especially where architecture, developer experience, and platform engineering shape how teams build and maintain them.</p>
+platform scalabilty, especially where architecture, developer experience, and platform engineering shape how teams build and maintain them.</p>

 <p>I'm currently the iOS Platform Lead at <a href="https://speak.com">Speak</a>,
-working on foundational systems for architecture, CI, and release workflows that keep the app maintainable as it grows.
+working on core systems, architecture, CI, and release workflows.
 Previously, I was the tech lead for Mobile Infrastructure at Lyft, where I helped scale the mobile org from a handful of engineers to 150 people.</p>

-<p>For more background, see my <a href="resume.html">resume</a> or
+<p>For more background, see my <a href="resume.html">resume</a> or <a
-<a href="about.html">about page</a>.
-If something here resonates,
-<a href="mailto:hi@scottberrevoets.com">email me</a>.</p>
+href="about.html">about page</a>.
+Feel free to reach out over <a href="mailto:hi@scottberrevoets.com">email</a>.</p>

 </div>
 </section>